wtetsu/gaze/README.md

 Again and again...

-Then, you found yourself modifying the same file and typing the same command thousands of times.
+Then, you found yourself going back and forth between the editor and terminal and typing the same command thousands of times.

 That's totally waste of time and energy!